neumovelab/myoassist/docs/controller-optimization/Evaluating_Results.md

 ## Overview

 The evaluation module provides two primary ways to analyze results:
-1. **A Graphical User Interface (GUI)** for interactive, single-run analysis or batch processing multiple results folders (Windows/Linux only).
+1. **Graphical User Interface (GUI)** for interactive, single-run analysis or batch processing multiple results folders (Windows).
-2. **A Command-Line Interface** that uses a JSON file for automated, scriptable processing or batch processing (all platforms).
+2. **Command-Line Interface** that uses a JSON configuration file for scriptable processing or batch processing (all platforms).

 The primary output for both methods includes simulation videos, kinematics plots, and detailed analysis reports.